How Does Para Ice Hockey Work?

 | Shootout | 3 attempts per team if overtime is tied |

-Para ice hockey equipment is some of the most specialized in all of Paralympic sport:
+Para ice hockey equipment is some of the most specialised in all of Paralympic sport:

 The Sled — A metal frame mounted on two standard ice hockey skate blades set slightly apart (just wide enough for the puck to pass underneath).
-The sled features a molded bucket seat with straps and a backrest to secure the athlete.
-Sleds are custom-fitted to each player's body, with the seat height positioning the player approximately 15 cm above the ice.
-The low center of gravity makes sledging stable but also means collisions happen at a much lower angle than in regular hockey.
+The sled features a moulded bucket seat with straps and a backrest to secure the athlete.
+Sleds are custom-fitted to each player's body, with the seat positioning the player approximately 15 cm above the ice.
+The low centre of gravity makes sledging stable but also means collisions happen at a different angle and force profile than in regular hockey.

 Two Sticks — Each player carries two short sticks (approximately 1 meter long, compared to the single ~1.5m stick in regular hockey).
 Each stick is dual-purpose: